achuchulev/terraform-aws-vpc-peering/README.md

 - `Terraform apply` will create:
   - vpc peering connection that represents the requester
   - accepter vpc peering connection
-  - route(s) from requestor to acceptor
+  - route(s) from requester to accepter
-  - route(s) from acceptor to requestor
+  - route(s) from accepter to requester

 #### Outputs